-As described in Section 2.6.1, the consumption and production arcs converge before connecting to the process node (Figure 3.3 on the following page).
+As described in Section 2.6.1, the consumption and production arcs converge before connecting to the process node (Figure 3.3).
 This defines the EPNs that are the input and outputs of an irreversible process.
-Since, processes can be reversible in the following rules we refer to these groupings as the "left-hand-side" (LHS) and "right-hand-side" (RHS) of the process.
+Since, processes can be reversible in the following rules we refer to these groupings as the "left-hand-side" (LHS) and "right-hand-side" (RHS) of the process3.
 For convenience we will also collectively refer to the consumption and production arcs as flux arcs.